wso2/docs-apk/en/docs/setup/identity-platform/idp/auth0-idp.md

         ## Step 6 - Update the Helm Chart

-        1. Follow the instructions outlined in [Customize Configurations](../../Customize-Configurations.md).
+        1. Follow the instructions outlined in the <a href="../../../../setup/Customize-Configurations" target="_blank">customize configurations section</a>.
 These instructions will guide you through the process of acquiring the `values.yaml` file.
 Open the `values.yaml` file.
         2. Update the IDP related configurations in the `idp` section.
         3. Create a K8s Secret with retrieved `clientId` and `clientSecret` from Step 4 with name `apk-idp-secret`.